-Virginia gun laws protect the rights of residents to bear arms, but at the same time prohibits the discharge, display or use of guns in certain areas in an unsafe or intentionally harmful way.
+Virginia gun laws protect the rights of residents to bear arms, but at the same time prohibit the discharge, display, or use of guns in certain areas in an unsafe or intentionally harmful way.
 In Virginia, being convicted of a gun crime can result in the defendant facing serious penalties, and may account for a felony or misdemeanor conviction depending on the nature of the alleged crime.

 At Williams Stone Carpenter Buczek, PC, our defense attorneys can review your options concerning any firearm charge.
 We offer free initial consultations for criminal defense situations and serve the entire region of Northern Virginia.
-Typical areas our attorneys represent with gun charge defense include Stafford County, Fredericksburg, Manassas, Spotsylvania, Prince William County, and King George County.

 Commonly Prosecuted Firearm Offenses

 The state of Virginia has complex laws regarding the ownership, possession, or carrying of guns.
 Several restrictions limit the scenarios in which an individual may carry a weapon or firearm.
 Our attorneys will look at every aspect of your case in building a strong defense and use every possible legal resource to fight for your rights and improve your chances of receiving a favorable outcome in court.
 Here are details regarding a few of the most common gun or firearm charges we defend in VA.